-Guatemala has two seasons, the rainy season (May-October) and the dry season (November - April).
+Guatemala has two seasons: rainy season (May-October) and dry season (November - April).
 During January, you can expect some cool nights and mornings in Guatemala, but still very warm in comparison to January in Wisconsin!
-During the program, you will be mostly in the highlands, which consists of comfortably warm days (70s-80s F).
+During the program, you will be mostly in the highlands, which consists of comfortably warm days (70s-80s °F).
 However, the sun can be very strong and wearing adequate sun screen and hats is recommended.

 Attire for the program will be casual most of the time.
 You will feel appropriately dressed in this attire and you will make other people feel comfortable too.
-Certain cultural visits may require specific items (closed toe shoes, no skirts, etc.) and these details will be shared with you on the final itinerary.
-It is suggested that you bring comfortable work clothes that you don't mind getting dirty for the service learning projects, as you might be gardening, painting, or cleaning in these clothes.
+Certain cultural visits may require specific items (closed-toe shoes, no skirts, etc.) and these details will be shared with you on the final itinerary.
+Also, bring comfortable work clothes for the service learning projects that you don't mind getting dirty, as you might be gardening, painting, or cleaning in these clothes.

-In general the days will be warm and the evenings cool.
+In general, the days will be warm and the evenings cool.
 Keep in mind that central heating is not common so you should bring warm socks and warm sleeping attire (such as sweatpants).

-Take clothing that is machine washable and does not wrinkle easily.
+Take light, breathable clothing that is machine washable and does not wrinkle easily.
+Breathable clothes keep you cooler and they dry quickly.
 Choose a color scheme and bring mix-and-match clothing.
 Dark colors show dirt less quickly when you travel.